-Police and Fire member's contribution rates increased from 11.3% of pay to 11.8% and employer rates increased from 16.95% to 17.7% on January 1, 2020.
-The City's contributions to the Police and Fire Fund for the year ended December 31, 2020, were \$25,983.
+Police and Fire Plan members were required to contribute 11.8% of their annual covered salary in fiscal year 2021 and the City was required to contribute 17.7% for Police and Fire Plan members.
+The City's contributions to the Police and Fire Fund for the year ended December 31, 2021, were \$24,094.
 The City's contributions were equal to the required contributions as set by state statute.